About Reuleaux

 Our Mission Statement

-Reuleaux is the Mines Undergraduate Research magazine, focused on celebrating the efforts, accomplishments, and creativity of student researchers on campus.
+Reuleaux is the Mines Undergraduate Research journal, focused on celebrating the efforts, accomplishments, and creativity of student researchers on campus.

 Reuleaux will provide the opportunity for undergraduate researchers to pursue a peer-reviewed status, however, should they be interested.
 Reuleaux will focus on developing an on-campus network of faculty and staff that may offer peer-review services, should they be desired.